missAliceX/AngelX/_posts/2021-07-13-web-application.md

 1. Create Project Card using the [`<Grid />` component](https://material-ui.com/components/grid/) such that it is **responsive**.
 1. Create the Project Listing Page component and add it to the router in `App.js`

-## Challenge 5: Request and Send Data to a Server
+## Challenge 5: Render Project Listing Dynamically

 ...
 TODO ...

+## Challenge 6: Send New Project to Server

+...
+TODO ...

 # Conclusion

 This is a lot of work!
 Good job... -- me!
 You have done quite a lot as well.
-Here is what you have learned:
+This is everything a front-end engineer from entry-level to mid-level has to know:

 ## Buzzwords
 - [Atomic (modular/component) design](https://bradfrost.com/blog/post/atomic-web-design/)